lkuper/CMPS290S-2018-09/_posts/2018-11-17-time-is-partial-or-why-do-distributed-consistency-models-and-weak-memory-models-look-so-similar-anyway.md

 ---
-title: Time is Partial, or: why do distributed consistency models and weak memory models look so similar, anyway?
+title: "Time is Partial, or: why do distributed consistency models and weak memory models look so similar, anyway?"
 author: Sohum Banerjea
 layout: single
 classes: wide